nthmost/illuminate/README.rst

 In the vast majority of cases, variables and data structures closely resemble the names and structures in the XML and BIN files that they came from.
 All XML information comes through the IlluminaMetadata class, which can be accessed through the meta attribute of
-InteropDataset:
+IlluminaDataset:

 .. code-block:: python

   metadata = myDataset.meta

 IlluminaDataset caches parsing data after the first run.
 To get a fresh re-parse of any file, supply "True" as the sole parameter to any parser method:

 .. code-block:: python